Header image

 Later, it advanced into an exciting way to keep a user engaged by trying to simulate what it’s like to be in a particular situation, like the rattle in a car when it leaves a smooth tarmac track and goes off-road onto a rough and bumpy Murram strip.
 This use case has been prevalent in gaming controllers.

-Nevertheless, haptic feedback continues to evolve, with companies like NewHaptic using this technology to create fluid Braille touch screens that use tactile pixels (also known as taxels).
+Nevertheless, haptic feedback continues to evolve, with companies like NewHaptic using this technology to create fluid Braille touch screens that use tactile pixels (taxes).
 Clearly, haptic feedback could be a great tool for making apps more accessible to people with disabilities.

 Additional trends

 Many other UI trends are impressive, even though they may not have the most significant impact on user behavior.
-These include dark mode, flat UI, glassmorphism, neumorphism, animated illustrations, buttonless design and minimalism, asymmetrical layouts and more.
+These include a dark mode, flat UI, glass morphism, metamorphism, animated illustrations, buttonless design and minimalism, asymmetrical layouts, and more.

 Ultimately, UI is an intersection of expression and technology, which means many designers will come across the same concepts, but the difference will be in execution.
 On that note, here are a few questions to answer before you jump onto a UI trend: